Newly Admitted

 One of the last pieces of your acceptance to Purdue Fort Wayne is submitting your final transcripts.
 Your previous school must provide your official transcripts/certificates.

 International Student Orientation is mandatory and will help prepare you for your studies, review immigration regulations, and provides opportunities where you can interact with other students, faculty, and staff.
-Mandatory International Orientation is on Wednesday, January 8th for the Spring 2025 term.
+Mandatory International Orientation is on Wednesday, January 8 for the Spring 2025 term and on Tuesday, January 19 for the Fall 2025 term.